Endolymphatic sac tumor

-It was first described in 1989 by Heffner et al. Earlier than this they were probably misdiagnosed as choroid plexus tumours, adenomas, and adenocarcinomas of posterior fossa or cerebellopontine angle.
+It was first described in 1989 by Dennis K Heffner, an American physician 4.
+Earlier than this they were probably misdiagnosed as choroid plexus tumors, adenomas, and adenocarcinomas of posterior fossa or cerebellopontine angle.

 - 1. Choyke PL, Glenn GM, Walther MM et-al. von Hippel-Lindau disease: genetic, clinical, and imaging features.
 Radiology.
 1995;194 (3): 629-42.
 Radiology (abstract) - Pubmed citation

 - 2. Lonser RR, Kim HJ, Butman JA et-al. Tumors of the endolymphatic sac in von Hippel-Lindau disease.
 N. Engl.
 J. Med.
 2004;350 (24): 2481-6. doi:10.1056/NEJMoa040666 - Pubmed citation

 - 3. Poletti AM, Dubey SP, Colombo G, Cugini G, Mazzoni A. Treatment of endolymphatic sac tumour (Papillary adenocarcinoma) of the temporal bone.
 (2016) Reports of practical oncology and radiotherapy : journal of Greatpoland Cancer Center in Poznan and Polish Society of Radiation Oncology.
 21 (4): 391-4. doi:10.1016/j.rpor.2015.06.003 - Pubmed